Merkoba/Hue/README.md

 To learn how to host a working internet radio refer to http://icecast.org/

 To have images work properly when hosted on an S3 service, the CORS file has to be edited to allow Cross-Origin requests.
+This is done inside the S3 interface.
 If not, the dynamic color feature won't work since canvas elements won't have access to the image data.